10 Space Heater Safety Tips for Your Home

 Make Sure the Space Heater Has Safety Features

-Choose a space heater that automatically shuts off when it starts to overheat or tips over.
+Choose a space heater that automatically shuts off when it starts to overheat or tips over, as that will help minimize any risk of an accidental house fire.

 Don’t Use Extension Cords and Power Strips